organisciak/dissertation/document/1_intro.md

 <!--- TODO search for all references to chapters 4 and 5, to make sure that the order it correct -->

 Chapter 5

+Considering the data quality of crowdsourcing as an immutable set of contributions is an important avenue toward properly analyzing and controlling  crowd data, and also pays proper reverence toward a popular stream of crowdsourcing research.

+This is not the only frame for crowdsourcing contributions, however.
+Chapter 5 turns our attention toward the less-explored corollary of post-collection data modelling: the effect of the collection instrument on the resultant contributions, and

+Chapter 5 is presented in two parts, both studies conducted for this dissertation, one published previously and one presenting work for the first time.

 MIREX AMS Study RQs
 RQ1: Are grader differences responsible for inter-grader inconsistency?